Simo Matavulj

+Biography

+After finishing elementary school in Italian and Serbian in his hometown of Šibenik, he continued his secondary education in Krupa Monastery and Teacher's College in Zadar from which he graduated in 1871.
+After graduation, he went to Islam Grčki, where he served as secretary to Count Ilija Janković, the last descendant of Stojan Janković.
+In 1881, he started working as a teacher in Montenegro, where he met Pavel Rovinsky.
+A year later, he used an opportunity presented by the government to escort several students from prominent Montenegrin families to schools in Milan and Paris, where he met Anatole France among other writers.
+He moved to Serbia in 1887.

 He was a representative of lyric realism, especially in short prose.
 As a writer, he is best known for employing his skill in holding up to ridicule the peculiar foibles of the Dalmatian folk.

-He was an honorary member of the Matica srpska of Novi Sad, the first president of the Association of Writers of Serbia, president of the Society of Artists of Serbia and a member of the Serbian Royal Academy.
+Matavulj was an honorary member of the Matica srpska of Novi Sad, the first president of the Association of Writers of Serbia, president of the Society of Artists of Serbia and a member of the Serbian Royal Academy.

 Legacy

 Nobel prize winner Ivo Andrić called him "the master storyteller".